valancej/documentation/_pro/quickstart/getting-started.md

 ![flow chart of three containers and script]({{ site.baseurl }}/images/gettingstarted/workflow.png)

-As you'll recall, that script prints the version of *redis* and *postgres* - which it will do by checking the version of the services we launched via the links to our original *demo* service.
+As you'll recall, that script prints the version of *redis* and *postgres* - which it will do by checking the version of the services we launched via the declared dependencies on our original *demo* service.

 ## Run Your Build Pipeline Locally